Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :align: center
 ```

 In the anti-windup methods, if the manipulated variable reaches the specified `Limit`, the integrator is to keep the integrated value from increasing past the specified limit.
-There are multiple ways to implement integrator anti-windup, however, two common methods are introduced here:
+There are multiple ways to implement integrator anti-windup, however, two common methods are introduced in this article:

 1. [**Clamping**](#clamping): Turn off the integrator to stop further accumulation of the value.
 This can be divided into two methods, i.e., [simple clamping](#simple-clamping) and [advanced clamping](#advanced-clamping).